Are you interested in forming a new Athletics Club?

-Please fill in the Athletics NZ New Club Application Form and email this to firstname.lastname@example.org.
-Mariah or another member of the team will then touch base to discuss the possible formation of a new club.
+Great!
+The first step is to complete the New Member Application form (word document) and email this to email@example.com.
+Mariah or another member of the team will be in touch with you shortly after we receive your application to discuss your interest in starting a new club.

 The committee is the operational arm of the club and manages the club correspondence and finances.
 They are also responsible for overseeing the strategic planning for the clubs future.